erroronline1/caro/readme.md

 [Content](#Content)

 ### Vendor and product management
 Order operations rely on a vendor and product database.
 Also this is related to incorporation and sample checks of products, document and certification handling.
-Admin, CEO, QMO and purchase can manage these categories, add and edit vendors and products, import pricelists, define filters for trading goods, or disable vendors and products.
+Admin, CEO, QMO and purchase have permission to manage these categories, add and edit vendors and products, import pricelists, define filters for trading goods, or disable vendors and products.
 Importing pricelists and trading good filters make use of the [CSV processor](#csv-processor).

 Disabled products are not accessible through the order module.
 Products can be deleted as long as they are not marked as protected.
 Vendors are not deleteable.